What Is The British Army Aptitude Test?

 This part of the test is only necessary if you want to take on a technical role.

-As the name suggests, the test covers technical knowledge from basic calculations through to data interpretation.
+As the name suggests, the test covers technical skills from basic calculations through to data interpretation.
 Set at roughly GCSE level, the questions can be challenging if you haven't given yourself the head start of practising numerical reasoning questions before the test.

-- 4. What works for you? - solving tricky problems is a personal thing and what works for you won't necessarily work for someone else.
+Solving tricky problems is a personal thing and what works for you won't necessarily work for someone else.
 If you need to make up a song or a silly saying to memorise statements or principles, then do it!